MedMaxLab/BIDSAlign/README.md

 The library already comes with all the information needed for processing 20 public datasets.

-Please remember that the name of the folder where the dataset is stored must corresponds to th value in column *dataset_code*.
+Please remember that the name of the folder where the dataset is stored must corresponds to the value in column *dataset_code*.

 ### BIDS Format
 This library can preprocess datasets structured with both BIDS and non-BIDS format.
 Thus is expected in input a dataset structured as shown in [BIDS-EEG](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/electroencephalography.html).